 Day 1: Ljubljana

-Take the time to visit the central market, stroll along the Ljubljanica river, head to the Ljubljana Castle and simply relish in the completely pedestrianised Old Town.
+Take the time to visit the central market, stroll along the Ljubljanica river, take the cable car (or hike up) to the Ljubljana Castle and simply relish in the completely pedestrianised Old Town.

-Ljubljana is very laid-back and has a feel of a small town even though it is the capital city and it is very much worth spending some time in.
+Ljubljana is very laid-back and has the feel of a small town even though it is the capital city and it is very much worth spending some time in.

 Where to Stay in Ljubljana